freeCodeCamp/freeCodeCamp/guide/english/python/functions/index.md

 multiply(3, 5)  # prints 15 to the console
 ```

-Functions are blocks of code that can be reused simply by calling the function.
-This enables simple, elegant code reuse without explicitly re-writing sections of code.
-This makes code both more readable, makes for easier debugging, and limits typing errors.

-Functions in Python are created using the `def` keyword, followed by a function name and function parameters inside parentheses.

-A function always returns a value,The `return` keyword is used by the function to return a value, if you don't want to return any value, the default value `None` will returned.
+Function always returns a value,The `return` keyword is used by the function to return a value.
+If you do not want to return any values in a function a default value `None` will be returned.

 The function name is used to call the function, passing the needed parameters inside parentheses.